syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Pivot-Tables.md

 ## Editing and formatting a pivot table

-A pivot table can be accessed from the **IPivotTables** interface that have the collection of pivot tables in the worksheet.
-You can modify the pivot table format or pivot cell format using IPivotTable properties and methods.
+A pivot table can be accessed from the [IPivotTables](https://help.syncfusion.com/cr/file-formats/Syncfusion.XlsIO.IPivotTables.html) interface that have the collection of pivot tables in the worksheet.
+You can modify the pivot table format or pivot cell format using [IPivotTable](https://help.syncfusion.com/cr/file-formats/Syncfusion.XlsIO.IPivotTable.html) properties and methods.

 ### Pivot Table Formatting

-XlsIO supports 85 built-in styles of Microsoft Excel used to create a table with rich formatting using the PivotBuiltInStyles property as follows.
-To learn more about various built-in styles supported, refer to the PivotBuiltInStyles enumeration in API section.
+XlsIO supports 85 built-in styles of Microsoft Excel used to create a table with rich formatting using the [PivotBuiltInStyles](https://help.syncfusion.com/cr/file-formats/Syncfusion.XlsIO.PivotBuiltInStyles.html) property as follows.

 The following code snippet illustrates how to apply built-in style to pivot table